syncfusion-content/angular-api-docs/api/angular/ejTreeGrid.md

 ### addRow(data, rowPosition)
 {:#methods:addrow}

-Add a new row in TreeGrid, while allowAdding is set to true
+Set the allowAdding to true to add a new row in tree grid.

 <table class="params">
 <thead>